 Even just a simple and well-designed website can offer you a competitive advantage.

-Finding the right employees isn’t’ easy, but it’s likely even harder to find customers.
-However, if we refer back to point one, it might be easier because you’re targeting a specific industry and niche.
+Finding the right employees isn’t easy, but it’s likely even harder to find customers.
+However, to grow a staffing agency from scratch, remember what we shared in point one, it might be easier because you’re targeting a specific industry and niche.

-Make it clear what sets you apart from the competition, why you’re better, so it’s easier to answer questions about what your company has to offer.
+Make it clear what sets you apart from the competition (it could be your easier processes, thanks to automated workflows), why you’re better, so it’s easier to answer questions about what your company has to offer.

 Think outside the box when looking for customers, as traditional methods may be overrun with the competition.
 Such as networking, cold calling, trade publications, the internet, newspapers, and trade publications.
 Be creative, have a creative value proposition so you can stand out in your chosen niche.

-The Bottom Line on a Starting a Staffing Agency
+The Bottom Line on How to Start a Staffing Agency

-Staffing companies deal with a lot of moving parts but if you have all your ducks in a row from the off, then starting a staffing agency is a piece of cake.
+Staffing firms deal with a lot of moving parts but if you have all your ducks in a row from the off, then starting a staffing agency is a piece of cake.

 The steps we outlined above are a great starting point but make sure you do your due diligence to really get ahead of the competition.

 And a final piece of advice – be firm about your rates.
 It can be easy, or even seem like the right strategy, to offer free and low-cost services as favors to friends and family.
 But that adds up and can quickly become a habit where everyone gets some sort of discount.
 The problem with this method is that it only discounts your services and value.
 When you focus on customers who value your company, your business will grow and scale.

 #1 App For Staffing Agencies